natecraddock/website/content/_index.md

 +++
 type = "plain"
-lastmod = 2022-02-23
+lastmod = 2022-05-12
 +++

 Hi, I'm Nathan!

-I am a computer science undergraduate at BYU in my senior year and I work as a teaching assistant for two of our computer science courses.
+I recently graduated with a Bachelors Degree in computer science from BYU.
+While a student there I worked as a teaching assistant for two of our computer science courses.
 As a teaching assistant I developed [zygrader](https://github.com/cs142ta/zygrader), a system for communication with the [zyBooks](https://zybooks.com) learning platform that makes it easier for us to grade student submissions.
 I really enjoy working in Zig, C, Lua, and Python, but I also know C++, JavaScript, and Java.

 In the summers of [2019](https://summerofcode.withgoogle.com/archive/2019/projects/5416561530109952/)